nickteff/tableaux/docs/ResearchNotes.md

 Looking at just the banded type and looking for examples of $M^{[n-1, 1]}$, developing this thought around looking at `blocks`, `connections` in the permutation patterns.
 Right now if I look at the longest `h-descent` root, inversion (in the banded type it a unique answer) you can begin to group the numbers together by those that are reached by the descent or something.

 I may need to build the web app in order to look at $n > 7$...

+Looking further into the Brosan-Chow paper along with JT's Linear Conditions paper.
+Theorem 127 and Eqn 128 are the main result.
+I still need to more carefully understand how JT's tableaux and the Brosan-Chow result combine.
+It seems there is a connection to be made back to Gasharov tableaux.